 I defended my PhD thesis on young people’s negotiations of national belonging in Germany and Canada at Bremen University, Germany, in 2007 and joined the Department of Gender Studies in Lund as a postdoctoral researcher in 2008.
 October 2010, I was Visiting Associate Professor at the Centre for Women and Gender Studies, University of British Columbia.
-2011-2014, I was employed as Assistant Professor, and served as Director of Undergraduate Studies.
-I have been employed as Associate Professor since 2015.
+2011 I was hired as associate senior lecturer, and as senior lecturer since 2015.
+During 2011 and 2014, I served as director of undergraduate studies.

 - Queer-feminist studies